cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 ---

-In this post I'd like to take you on the full journey moving your app written against PostrgreSQL into a containerized, scalable app on a local Kubernetes cluster running queries against a CloudNativePG database.
+In this post I'd like to take you on the full journey moving your app written against PostgreSQL into a containerized, scalable app on a local Kubernetes cluster running queries against a CloudNativePG database.
 It is surprisingly quick and easy.
-You should be able to get through this in 15 minutes.
+You should be able to get through this in 10 minutes.

-Developing your app on a local Kubernetes cluster?
-Why do that?
+Why would you want to develop your app on a local Kubernetes cluster?
 There are two powerful reasons:

 1. It unlocks DevOps for database-backed applications.
 One of the tenets of DevOps is to blur the line between development and production.
 A developer